theicct/roadmap-doc/README.md

 1. Write your updates in the Word version
 2. Get review from the team, as necessary
-3. Save as a .pdf file to the _versions_ folder with the name _Roadmap vX.Y Model Documentation.pdf_ where _X_ and _Y_ reference the model version, e.g. _Roadmap v1.6 Model Documentation.pdf_
+3. Save as a .pdf file to the _versions_ folder with the name _Roadmap vX.Y Model Documentation.pdf_ where _X_ and _Y_ reference the model version, e.g. _Roadmap v1.6 Model Documentation.pdf_ (make sure you hide all markup before exporting)
 4. If you added images to the Word document, add them to the _assets_ folder
 5. Copy your changes to a Markdown version of the documentation either manually or automatically
    - 5a.
 Copy manually